richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_commands.md

     - If still present in configuration , it will recreate.
     - If you do not want a resource to be managed by terraform you need to remove it from both the configuration and state file.

 - `terraform state replace-provider` - you may download a copy of a provider plugin and store it in an internal repository and access it from an internal source.
+This command allows you to update the configuration to use an internal source e.g. [terraform state replace-provider hashicorp/aws registry.acme.corp/acme/aws](https://www.terraform.io/cli/commands/state/replace-provider).

 - `terraform state pull` - download and output state file to cli.
 You could copy and paste the contents into a file to make a local terraform.tfstate.
 - `terraform state push terraform.tfstate` - used to migrate local state to remote state.

 - `terraform force-unlock LOCK_ID` - only apply's to AWS Dynamo DB.

 - `terraform taint` - force the re-creation of resources.
-It marks the resources as tainted so that they are destroyed and then created.
+It marks a resource as tainted so that it is destroyed and then created.
     - Real world example would be where the cloud-init file has been changed, so you need to recreate the VM to re-apply the bootstrap file.
     - Example: `terraform taint azurerm_virtual_network.myvnet-new` would result in the recreation of the VNET on the next `terraform apply`.
 - `terraform untaint` - remove tain mark on resource.

-- `terraform plan/appy -target` - for exceptional circumstances, recover from mistakes or work around limitations.
+- `terraform plan/appy -target` - apply configuration to a specific resource.
+It is only used in exceptional circumstances e.g. recover from mistakes or work around limitations.

 # Apply Refresh-only